A repeating fast radio burst associated with a persistent radio source: Abstract

 \section{Abstract}

-Fast radio bursts (FRBs) are the most energetic radio transients in the Universe, the central engines of which remain unknown and could be diverse.
-The dispersion sweeps of FRBs provide a unique probe of the ionized baryon content of the intergalactic medium\cite{Macquart_2020} as well as FRBs' natal environments\cite{Mas15} ~Here we report the discovery and localization of a new active repeater, \frb, which is co-located with a compact, persistent radio source (PRS) and identified with a dwarf host galaxy of high specific star formation rate at a redshift \textbf{$z=0.241$}.
-The estimated host galaxy dispersion measure (DM) \textbf{$\rm DM_{\rm host} \approx 902^{+88}_{-128}$~pc~cm$^{-3}$} is nearly an order of magnitude higher than the average of FRB host galaxies \cite{2018MNRAS.481.2320L,2020arXiv200512891N} and much larger than those of the intergalactic medium, suggesting caution in inferring redshifts for FRBs without accurate host galaxy identifications.
-This represents the second source after FRB 121102\cite{Cha17} with a confirmed association between a FRB and a compact PRS.
-The dense, complex host galaxy environment and the associated persistent radio source may point to a distinctive origin or an earlier evolutionary stage for active repeating FRBs.
+The dispersive sweep of fast radio bursts (FRBs) has been used to probe the ionized baryon content of the intergalactic medium\cite{Macquart_2020}, which is assumed to dominate the total extragalactic dispersion.
+While the host galaxy contributions to dispersion measure (DM) appear to be small for most FRBs\cite{2020arXiv200512891N}, in at least one case there is evidence for an extreme magneto-ionic local environment\cite{mic18,hi21} and a compact persistent radio source\cite{Cha17}.
+Here we report the detection and localization of the repeating FRB 20190520B, which is co-located with a compact, persistent radio source and associated with a dwarf host galaxy of high specific star formation rate at a redshift \textbf{$z=0.241\pm0.001$}.
+The estimated host galaxy DM~$\approx 903^{+72}_{-111}$~pc~cm$^{-3}$, nearly an order of magnitude higher than the average of FRB host galaxies\cite{2018MNRAS.481.2320L,2020arXiv200512891N}, far exceeds the DM contribution of the intergalactic medium.
+Caution is thus warranted in inferring redshifts for FRBs without accurate host galaxy identifications.

-\frb~(corresponding TNS name FRB 20190520B, same hereafter) was discovered with the Five-hundred-meter Aperture Spherical radio Telescope (FAST)\cite{NAN_2011} in drift-scan mode as part of the Commensal Radio Astronomy FAST Survey (CRAFTS)\cite{Li_2019} at 1.05--1.45~GHz in 2019.
-Four bursts were detected during the initial scan, suggesting a repeater.
-Monthly follow-up tracking observations between 2020 April and 2020 September detected 75 bursts in 18.5~hrs with a mean pulse dispersion measure (DM) of $1210.3\pm 0.8$~\dmu.
-Assuming a Weibull distribution of the burst waiting time, we model the FRB burst rate to be $R(>7 \sigma) = 4.5^{+1.9}_{-1.5}\ hr^{-1}$, making it an active repeater.
-Similar to other repeaters, this FRB shows complex frequency-time structure, with frequency modulation, multi-component-profiles, sub-burst drifting, and scattering (Figure \ref{fig:Water-Fall plots} and Methods).
+FRB 20190520B was detected with the Five-hundred-meter Aperture Spherical radio Telescope (FAST)\cite{NAN_2011} in drift-scan mode as part of the Commensal Radio Astronomy FAST Survey (CRAFTS)\cite{Li_2019} at 1.05--1.45~GHz in 2019.
+Four bursts were detected during the initial 24s scan.
+Monthly follow-up tracking observations between 2020 April and 2020 September detected 75 bursts in 18.5~hrs with a mean pulse DM of $1204.7\pm 4.0$~\dmu.
+Assuming a Weibull distribution of the burst waiting time, we model the FRB burst rate to be $R = 4.5^{+1.9}_{-1.5}\ \rm hr^{-1}$, for a fluence lower limit of 9 mJy ms and a burst width of 1 ms, indicating that the FRB can episodically have a high burst rate.
+Similar to other repeating FRBs, this FRB shows complex frequency-time intensity structure\cite{Hessels2019} with multi-component-profiles, sub-burst drifting, and scattering (\ref{fig:Water-Fall plots} and Methods).
+We detected no linear polarization for \frb~from FAST observation (see Methods), the rotation measure (RM) for this source have been detected from higher frequency band \cite{Feng22,Reshma22}.
+The properties of \frb~can be found in Table \ref{tab:generaltab}.